 google-chrome --version

-Step Two: Install chromedriver
+Step Two: Install pip3

 While Ubuntu has Python3 included by default it does not include the Python3 package manager pip3, so you will need to install it using this command: